 CoLab is offering a summer opportunity to contribute to a collaboration with PalmasLab, a center for research, technology development and youth leadership in Fortaleza, Brazil.
 CoLab is seeking a team of students to work with PalmasLab for 10 weeks over the summer on an ongoing Participatory Action Research (PAR) project focused on local socio-economic development.
 Proficiency in Portuguese is required for this opportunity.
 CoLab will support students in securing funding through campus resources (ie, MISTI, PKG, etc).
 The full project description is available here.
 Please contact Alison Coffey with any questions, or send your resume and cover letter to her at email@example.com to apply.

 Become a CoLab Radio Contributor

 Pitch posts, podcasts, videos, or photo essays that lift up first person experiences of current events in communities globally, or propose a thoughtful reflection on identity and/or social change processes.
-Write Lawrence Barriner, Director of Media Projects (email@example.com) for more information and to submit your ideas.
+Write Lawrence Barriner II, Program Director of Community Media (firstname.lastname@example.org) for more information and to submit your ideas.